shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 *AWOOOO!* “Where?”

 Ersatzica’s fur spiked.
 That was Mudrich’s howl!
 She was late!
 Ersatzica stood up and ran to the river.
-She dipped a hand into it.
+She dipped her hand into it.
 Nope!
 There’s no way she could cross it, especially not in cat form.
 As a wolf, she might be able to, but her cat body isn’t well suited to it.
 But her wolf skin was on the other side of the river.
 And she just finally dried off.
 She looked up and down the river, but there was no way to get across easily.
 She really didn’t think this through properly.

 “Hey, what’s wrong?”
 Fisher approached her.